So Not Worth It: Audience viewership

 So Not Worth It took second place in Thailand and top 10 in Saudi Arabia.
-The series lead the revival of the Korean sitcom that has almost disappeared from Korea after 10 years through OTT service.
+The series led the revival of the Korean sitcom that has almost disappeared from Korea after 10 years through OTT service.

 Critical response

 Decider's Joel Keller compared the series to the NBC sequel Saved by the Bell: The College Years, stating that "It reminds us of Saved By The Bell: The College Years, except with everyone speaking Korean."
 Keller described the series "that could fit among Netflix's American multi-cams" as not suitable as a "family sitcom, due to language and themes," but "it's brightly-lit, the jokes go at a sitcom's pace, and there's even a laugh-track."
 After watching the series, and praising the Korean skills of all the non-Korean actors, the crew at Decider recommended viewers to stream the show.

 Bryan Tan writing for Yahoo!
 News praised the chemistry between the actors, and the performance of all of the foreign cast members "speaking native and seamlessly fluent Korean."
 He wrote, "It's definitely unique in the sense that it features such a diverse cast from all over the world".
 Tan concluded the review, "while the plot seemed to meander off here and there, the sitcom gives off a vibrant and comfortable feel akin to the American sitcom Friends" and recommended, if viewers are "looking for good fun and easy laughs, So Not Worth It is very much worth a watch".